davidlattimore/wild/README.md

 It's still very much a work-in-progress and definitely shouldn't be used for linking any production binaries.
-It's probably not really ready for development purposes yet, since there's a bunch of important stuff it can't yet do like debug info and dynamic linking.
+It's probably not really ready for development purposes yet, since there's a bunch of important stuff it can't yet do like debug info.

 ## Q&A